 Xu, H., Miller, T. J., Hameed, S., Alade, L. A., and Nye, J. A. 2018.
 Evaluating the utility of the Gulf Stream Index for predicting recruitment of Southern New England-Mid Atlantic yellowtail flounder.
-Fisheries Oceanography, 27: 85–95.
+Fisheries Oceanography 27: 85–95.

+Xu, H., Thorson, J. T., Methot, R. D., and Taylor, I. G. 2019.
+A new semi-parametric method for autocorrelated age-and time-varying selectivity in age-structured assessment models.
+Canadian Journal of Fisheries and Aquatic Sciences 76: 268-285.

 Table 1.
 Model descriptions and results where only numbers-at-age (NAA) were estimated as random effects.
-NAA-1 is most similar to a statistical catch-at-age model, independent where recruitment is typically deviations and survival NAA-5, where survival is a 2D AR(1) process across years and ages, had the lowest AIC and Mohn’s ρ.
+“Base” is most similar to a statistical catch-at-age model, with independent recruitment deviations and deterministic survival.
+NAA-2 is the state-space model with independent survival deviations, as in Miller et al. (2016).
+NAA-5, where survival is a 2D AR(1) process across years and ages, had the lowest AIC and Mohn’s ρ.
 Mohn’s ρ abbreviations: R = recruitment, SSB = spawning stock biomass, and F = fishing mortality averaged over ages 4-5.
 Maximum likelihood estimates of parameters constraining random effects are listed with standard error in parentheses.